 How to reach it?
 It’s very easy, is located in the Malasana quarter and the closest tube stations are Tribunal, line 1 and 10, or Noviciado line 2.

-If you are exploring the main attraction in Madrid such as Plaza de Espana you can reach this best tapas bar in Madrid even by walk.
-It’s only 10 minutes by walk.
+If you are exploring the main attraction in Madrid such as Plaza de Espana you can reach this best tapas bar in Madrid even by walk and it’s only 10 minutes by walk.

 #10 Hammam Al Andalus – Alternative things to do in Madrid